 What software can I use on my machine?

 The LongMill and Mill One are compatible with dozens of free and paid CAM software; they use standard G-code.
 See a list of tested CAM software here (https://sienci.com/longmill/software/).
-We’ll be hosting webinars and creating additional resource videos to help you learn to design and program your CNC machine that are easy to find on our YouTube channel.
+We’ve hosted webinars and created additional resource videos to help you learn to design and program your CNC machine that are easy to find on our YouTube channel.

 Are there any minimum system requirements for the computer that controls the CNC?